StevieSimsII/AiNewsDaily/GITHUB_ACTIONS_STATUS.md

 2. Make sure you're using the latest version of the script
 3. The correct approach is to have a single Git repository at the root of the project

-### Issue: "Push to 'main' failed, trying 'master'..."
+### Issue: "Cannot push to repository"

-This is actually normal behavior.
-The script first tries to push to 'main', and if that fails, it tries 'master'.
+If you're having trouble pushing to the repository:

 **Solution**:
-- No action needed - the script correctly handles both branch names
+1. Make sure you have proper access rights to the repository
+2. Verify your Git credentials are correctly configured
+3. Check that you're pushing to the master branch

 ### Issue: "Everything up-to-date"